Native Americans in film

-The portrayal of Native Americans in television and films concerns indigenous roles in cinema, particularly their depiction in Hollywood productions.
+The portrayal of Native Americans in films concerns Native Americans' roles in cinema, particularly their depiction in Hollywood productions, as well as television and videos.
 Especially in the Western genre, Native American stock characters can reflect contemporary and historical perceptions of Native Americans and the Wild West.

-The portrayal of Native Americans in film has been criticized for perceived systemic problems since the inception of the industry for its use of stereotypes that range from violent barbarians to noble and peaceful savages.
-A variety of images appeared from the early to mid 1930s, and by the late 1930s negative images briefly dominated Westerns.
-In 1950, the watershed film Broken Arrow appeared that many credit as the first postwar Western to depict Native Americans sympathetically.
-Starting in the 1990s, Native American filmmakers have attempted to make independent films that work to represent the depth and complexity of indigenous peoples as people and provide a realistic account of their culture.
-Contemporary Native filmmakers have employed the use of visual sovereignty, defined by Seneca scholar Michelle H. Raheja as "a way of reimagining Native-centered articulations of self-representation and autonomy that engage the powerful ideologies of mass media," to take back the right to tell their own stories.
+The portrayal of Native Americans in U.S. cinema has, since the beginning of the motion picture industry, employed harmful stereotypes, especially the archetypes of Native Americans as violent barbarians or noble savages.
+During the 1930s, negative images dominated Westerns.
+In 1950, the watershed film Broken Arrow appeared, which many credit as the first postwar Western to depict Native Americans sympathetically.

+While Native Americans have directed and produced films since the 1910s, a new movement beginning in the 1990s, Native American filmmakers have attempted to make independent films that work to represent the depth and complexity of indigenous peoples as people and provide a realistic account of their culture.
+Contemporary Native filmmakers have employed the use of visual sovereignty, defined by scholar Michelle H. Raheja (Seneca descent) as "a way of reimagining Native-centered articulations of self-representation and autonomy that engage the powerful ideologies of mass media," to take back the right to tell their own stories.

 History

 Origins

-Circa the 1860s, stories involving heroic Indian figures were proliferated in dime novels.
+Circa the 1860s, stories involving heroic American Indian figures were proliferated in dime novels.

 From the 1870s to the 1910s, Wild West shows such as Buffalo Bill's Wild West Show popularized conflict between cowboys and Indians.
 These stage performances toured America and Europe, presenting romanticized fiction about the American frontier which some audiences misunderstood as history.
 In 1912, Buffalo Bill Cody produced a three-minute silent film titled The Life of Buffalo Bill, starring himself.

 In his 1917 novel, Cody identified himself as an "Indian fighter," and his wild west shows led to widespread misrepresentation of Native Americans, despite involvement with Native American actors.
 Some Native actors chose to portray the shows' chiefs as belligerent, while others portrayed their roles with humble dignity - possibly creating the bloodthirsty savage & noble Indian dichotomy, or "double stereotype."